ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 {{< callout type="warning" >}}

 Swarm roles are partially translated to Kubernetes roles.
-During migration, any detected Swarm role is replicated without permissions, thus preserving the org/team/user structure.
+During upgrade, any detected Swarm role is replicated without permissions, thus preserving the org/team/user structure.
 If no Swarm roles are detected, a `none` role is created as a placeholder,